IBMStreams/sample.edge-app-control/README.md

 * Clone this repository or download the source archive.

-* The VSCode tool needs to be setup for use.
+* Install and setup the VSCode tool.
     1. Install and setup VS Code.
 See the "Installation and setup" section of this reference:
 <http://ibmstreams.github.io/streamsx.documentation/docs/spl/quick-start/qs-1b/>
-    1. Follow instructions in the "Add a Streams instance" section
+    1. Follow instructions in the "Add a Streams instance: IBM Cloud Pak for Data deployment" section
     1. Import the project for this sample
         - Select File > Open
         - Browse to following project folder, and open it.